 Lone star ticks can be found in woodlands with lots of undergrowth and areas with tall, shaded grass.
 They also live in areas where animals live or bed down, like meadows, fields or grassy patches in the woods.
 They like to feed on deer, turkeys, dogs, coyotes, raccoons, squirrels and cattle.

-Lone star ticks are found all around the southern and eastern United States, but haven't yet been officially documented in Vermont.
+Lone star ticks are found all around the southern and eastern United States, and have only recently been officially documented in three Vermont counties.

-Although we don't have any documented lone star tick sightings in Vermont, we know they are likely to be active here from April to September.
+Lone star ticks are active from April to September.
 Unlikely blacklegged ticks that stay active through November and can even come out on warmer winter days, lone star ticks aren't active in the fall or winter.

 If you do send us a lone star tick, we'll be sure to let you know.
 But if you send something that isn't a lone star tick, we won't reach out, and we won't be able to identify other critters that are sent to us.